-Mechanical Engineering Aeronautics at the

-of Shanghai Jiaotong Massachusetts Institute of
+Mechanical Engineering of Shanghai Jiaotong Aeronautics at the Massachusetts Institute of

 University, majoring in Technology, and two years

 locomotive manufacturing later he was transferred to

 the Department of

 Aeronautics at the

 California Institute of

 Technology, studying under

 Von Karman, a world-

 renowned professor of

 aerodynamics.
 He received

 his master's degree in

 aeronautical engineering

 and his doctor's degree in

 aeronautics and

 mathematics, and became a

 world-renowned

 aerodynamicist at the age

 of 28.

-TU Chawle Cue due to define un the In 1041 he mont to 1046
+TU Shou'e Graduated from the In 1941, he went to Overall rocket 1946

-10 Shou e Department of Machanica Maggachusetta Institute of design 1940
+Department of Mechanics Massachusetts Institute of design

-of Tsinghua University in Technology to study for a design
+of Tsinghua University in Technology to study for a

-1940 master's degree After
+1940. master's degree.
+After

-1940. graduation he was
+graduation, he was

 employed as an engineer at

-Curtiss Aircraft Factory
+Curtiss Aircraft Factory.

 ZHOU From 1946 to 1951, he From 1957 to 1960, he was High energy 1961

 Guangzhao studied in the advanced an intermediate researcher physics and

 placement class and at Dubna Joint Institute for nuclear weapons

-Department of Physics of Nuclear Research.
+Department of Physics of Nuclear Research. -

 Tsinghua University.
 He

 Graduated from the

+İ 1

 Department of Physics of

+1 Department of Physics of Peking University in

+•

-Peking University in
+HUANG Peking University in In 1943, he worked as an Rocket and 1947

-1954.

-HUANG In 1936, he was admitted In 1943, he worked as an Rocket and 1947
+HUANG Weilu Peking University in 1954.
+In 1936, he was admitted In 1943, he worked as an intern at Standard Rocket and missile control 1947

+Peking University in 1954.
+1947

-Weilu to the Department of intern at Standard missile control
+Peking University in 1954.
+In 1936, he was admitted to the Department of intern at Standard missile control 1947

-Electrical Engineering.
-Telephones and Cables Ltd. technology

-Naniina Cantral and Marconi Company In

-Nanjing Central and Marcolli Company.
-In

-University, majoring in 1945, he was admitted to
+Peking University in 1954.
+In 1936, he was admitted to the Department of Electrical Engineering, intern at Standard Telephones and Cables Ltd. missile control 1947